KuroP1/katacoda-scenarios/install/intro.md

 # Description:
-This scenario will show how to create woocommerce platform
+Woocommerce is a e-commerce system that most people used in the world.
+It is pwoerful and also free.
+In this scnario, we will show you how to build you own woocommerce system using docker.
 # Learning Objective:
+- how to create mysql and wordpress container
+- how to install woocommerce platform